My 25 Best Cottage Christmas DIY Decorating Ideas

 All the Christmas Inspiration

-If you’re looking inspiration for all the Christmas things, I put together this Ultimate Christmas Guide – it’s a post with every single one of my Christmas posts in one place: decor ideas, DIYs, crafts, gift guides, Christmas desserts and cookies, kid activities… it’s all there!
+If you’re looking inspiration for all the Christmas things, I put together this Ultimate Christmas Guide – all kinds of Christmas posts in one place: decor ideas, DIYs, crafts, gift guides, Christmas desserts and cookies, kid activities… it’s all there!

 I hope you have the happiest of holidays this year.
-This has been a lonnnng 2 years, and I’m praying the joy and hope of Jesus’ birth gives you all the lift your spirit may need!
+I’m praying the joy and hope of Jesus’ birth gives you all the lift your spirit may need!

 If you make any of these designs, I’d love to see them!
 Please tag me on Instagram @100affections or leave a comment on Pinterest!